-The OMS program addresses those lifestyle factors that are shown to influence MS progression the most, such as diet, sedentary living, stress and a lack of vitamin D. We provide extensive tailored information and support for people living with multiple sclerosis to help them make practical changes in their day-to-day lives.
+The Overcoming MS program addresses those lifestyle factors that are shown to influence MS progression the most, such as diet, sedentary living, stress and a lack of vitamin D. We provide extensive tailored information and support for people living with multiple sclerosis to help them make practical changes in their day-to-day lives.

 We commit to a supportive, accessible environment, responsive to the needs of people with MS and we are a welcoming, worldwide community of thousands of people who are living with MS.

 Our choice of words can influence how others feel.
 Communicating online presents additional challenges; you don’t get to hear the tone of someone's voice or see the facial expressions and body language of the person speaking.
-You may also be communicating with someone who you don’t know well, or someone who is not speaking in their native language.
+You may also be communicating with someone who you don’t know well or someone who is not speaking in their native language.
 This means it is essential to think about what you are typing and how it may come across to others.

 Here are some key points to consider when speaking to others online: